commonmark/commonmark-java/README.md

 </dependency>
 ```

+The module names to use in Java 9 are `org.commonmark`,
+`org.commonmark.ext.autolink`, etc, corresponding to package names.

 Note that for 0.x releases of this library, the API is not considered stable
 yet and may break between minor releases.
 After 1.0, [Semantic Versioning] will
 be followed.